 TitlesChair of Piano

-Max Levinson, Chair of Piano, has been on the faculty at the Boston Conservatory since 2001.
-He teaches piano, chamber music, piano literature, and the Piano Performance Seminar.
+Max Levinson has been on the faculty of the Conservatory since 2001.
+He is chair of the piano department and teaches piano, chamber music, piano literature, and the Piano Performance Seminar.

-Levinson is a graduate of Harvard and the New England Conservatory, where he received the Artist Diploma and the Gunther Schuller Medal.
-His teachers include Patricia Zander, Aube Tzerko and Bruce Sutherland.
-He lives in Newton, Massachusetts with his wife, cellist Allison
+Levinson is a graduate of Harvard and New England Conservatory, where he received the Artist Diploma and the Gunther Schuller Medal.
+His teachers include Patricia Zander, Aube Tzerko, and Bruce Sutherland.
+He lives in Newton, Massachusetts, with his wife, cellist Allison Eldredge.

 - Andrew Wolf Award (2005)